Comparative Study of Virtual Machines and Containers for DevOps Developers: Discussion and Analysis

 \subsubsection{Shared Kernel}

-As containers are based on a single Linux kernel, if an attacker attacks underlying Linux kernel and if the kernel is brought down then all the containers that are running on top of that kernel come under risk.
-Thus, even if containers require less resources to provide just enough isolation, it should not be taken for granted especially if an application requires strong isolation and security.
-If a DevOps developer must use containers for their benefits but also requires strong isolation and security then they may try to run containers inside virtual machines for added isolation and security.
-Unlike virtual machines, the shared kernel in containers impacts the security.
-The whole host might shut down if a container does something nasty \cite{c7}.
+Firstly, containers are based on a single Linux kernel.
+Therefore, if an attacker targets the underlying Linux kernel and manages to bring it down, all the containers running on top of that kernel will be at risk.
+Although containers offer sufficient isolation, it should not be taken for granted, especially if the application requires strong isolation and security.
+In such cases, it is recommended to run containers inside virtual machines for added security and isolation.
+Unlike virtual machines, the shared kernel in containers can impact security, and a single container can bring down the whole host.
+Thus, using virtual machines can be a safer option when strong security is a concern.